-You’re probably here in this page because your last decent pair has almost no traction left or the outsole forgot that it’s glued in the upper.
+You are probably visiting this page because your last decent pair of basketball shoes have almost no traction left or the outsole have severe wear and tear.
 We have all been there.
-I like to max out many of my basketball sneakers until their last breathes until I found a way to make THEM all last longer: Buy two or three pairs of budget shoes and rotate them instead of spending it all on a heavily-priced LeBron 16’s or Kobe A.D.’s or numbered Jordans.
+I like to max out many of my basketball sneakers until their last breathes until I found a way to make THEM all last longer: Buy two or three pairs of your favorite best cheap basketball shoes and rotate them instead of spending it all on a heavily-priced LeBron 16’s or Kobe A.D.’s or numbered Jordans.

 The most fun part is there are so many different models to choose from and across name brands– Adidas, Nike, some Jordans, Under Armour, etc. If you’re interested in bargain-hunting, check out these 10 best budget basketball shoes all under $100, a little review on each below the table, and where to buy them.